syncfusion-content/wpf-docs/wpf/Diagram/Commands/SetShapeStyle.md

 # SetShapeStyle command in WPF Diagram(SfDiagram)

-[SetShapeStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_SetShapeStyle) command is used to set specified style for the selected elements in the diagram.
+The [SetShapeStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_SetShapeStyle) command is used to set specified style for the selected elements in the diagram.

 {% tabs %}